 Whether we like to admit or not, we all have preconceived notions and interpret the world on that basis.
 We attach meaning to external factors about the artist that may have nothing to do with the actual art.
-I feel this is particularly true of abstract art.
+The artist's story is relevant and important to help form a relationship with the art, but I sometimes wonder if that changes the way we experience the art.

 Case in point.
 I created a collection comprised of figurative work and installations that was featured as part of Amnesty’s International “Stop Violence Against Women” campaign.
 “Speak Now or Forever Hold Your Piece” which focused on “honor” killings was exhibited widely at venues that included The Steinbeck Center & Museum, The Palm Beach Armory and Brown University, among others.
 Many of those exhibits were described as feminist art.
 Is it feminist because I’m a woman artist?
 Because the installation depicted a woman?
 Women’s issues?

 Can you be a feminist artist if you’re not a woman?
 Are you a feminist artist if you only paint abstracts?
 Although the written word can serve to communicate aspects of artwork that might be otherwise missed, do artist statements and reviews limit art’s journey to the confines of those explanations?
-I prefer to let the visual experience speak for itself.
+More often that not, I prefer to let the visual experience speak for itself.